rwydaegh/blender-sionna/first-phase-dev.md

 This document outlines the initial steps and feature development plan for integrating Sionna raytracing capabilities into a Blender addon.
 The long-term vision is to have a button within Blender that triggers a Sionna simulation of the scene.
 This plan breaks down the process into manageable phases, building upon the existing Blender-Flask object name echo application.

+The application assumes that the Mitsuba renderer add-on is installed on Blender too.
+The source code  can be found here too.
+The idea is that the Blender file is converted to xml in the front-end and this file is sent to the backend with Sionna.
+But there can also be other items.
+One the first we want is a transmitter and receiver, of which you can see examples in the sionna_tutorials.py

 ## Phase 1: Establish Basic Communication and Data Transfer

 *   **Goal:** Extend the existing Blender-Flask application to send more complex scene data from Blender to the server.